sjorsdonkers/toml-jai/README.md

 ## Serialize
 `ok, toml_string := Toml.serialize(my_struct);`
 - Write any (nested) struct or `Toml.Value` to TOML string.
-- Null pointers/null Anys are skipped, null pointers/null Anys in arrays or SumTypes will error.
+- Null pointers/null Anys by default are written as `"~null~"`, this can be controlled via the module parameter `NULL_STRING`.
 - Compile-time `constants` & `imports` are skipped.
 - `#place` members (containing pointers) may not be safe!
 Overlapping members are all serialized.